On knots that divide ribbon knotted surfaces: Introduction

 \begin{theorem} Let \( K \) be a prime knot with up to \(12\) crossings.
 Then \( g_{hr} ( K ) = 2 g_4 ( K ) \).
 If \( K \) is one of the following knots then \( g_{ds} ( K ) = 2 g_4 ( K ) \) also:

 \end{theorem}

-We also calculate the half ribbon genus of \(2757\) \(13\)-crossing knots, and in \(55\) such cases determine the doubly slice genus.
+We also calculate the half ribbon genus of \(2156\) \(13\)-crossing knots, and in \(247\) such cases determine the double slice genus.

-Orson and Powell constructed a knot \( K_{M,N} \) with \( g_{4} ( K_{M,N} ) = 2M \) and \( g_{ds} ( K_{M,N} ) = N \), for all integers \( 0 \leq 2M \leq N \) \cite{Orson2021}.
-In \Cref{Sec:surfaces} we observe that \( g_{hr} ( K_{M,N} ) = 2M \) also, so that the half ribbon and doubly slice genera differ by an arbitrarily large amount.
+Orson and Powell constructed a knot \( K_{M,N} \) with \( 2g_{4} ( K_{M,N} ) = M \) and \( g_{ds} ( K_{M,N} ) = N \), for all integers \( 0 \leq M \leq N \) with \(M\) even \cite{Orson2021}.
+In \Cref{Sec:surfaces} we observe that \( g_{hr} ( K_{M,N} ) = M \), so that the half ribbon and double slice genera differ by an arbitrarily large amount.
 The analogous question regarding the slice and half ribbon genera is open.
 Answering it in full generality is at least as hard as resolving the slice-ribbon conjecture (see \Cref{Q:gaps}).

 Suppose that \( K \) is a cross-section of a knotted surface \( S \).
 The calculations of \Cref{Thm:comp} rely on realising band attachments to \( K \) as \(3\)-dimensional \(1\)-handle attachments to \( S \) (see \Cref{Thm:tubes1}).
 This allows us to prove that if \( J \) is obtained from \( K \) via a sequence of \( \ell \) band attachments then